hardwayp3nny/memepoke/README.md

 # memePoker
-a new poker game featured decentralization
+a new poker game based solana